Skip to content

 TL;DR

-Running the audit takes about five minutes to upload your documents; not running it means you pay an inflated bill now and lock in that inflated base for every future year.
+Running the audit takes about fifteen minutes to upload your documents; not running it means you pay an inflated bill now and lock in that inflated base for every future year.

 Who this is for